IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Experimental Results

 \textbf{Semantic tasks.} We plot the accuracy scores obtained for semantic tasks in Fig.~\ref{fig:semantic_tasks_average}: SubjNum and ObjNum in the first 2 rows, and VerbGen, VerbNum and VerbPer in the last 3 rows.
 The last three rows do not have results for Malayalam (\texttt{ml}) since we do not have labeled data for \texttt{ml} for those tasks.

 From SubjNum and ObjNum results, we make the following observations.
 For decoder-based universal models, we observe an increasing trend from lower to higher layers for \texttt{hi}, \texttt{kn} and \texttt{te}.
-This suggests that for these languages, the models become more proficient in handling semantic tasks related to SubjNum and ObjNum as we move to the higher layers.
+Dravidian languages often have more complex morphological systems for marking plurality, with a variety of suffixes and sometimes even changes in the noun stem itself.
+Hence, this increasing trend makes sense for \texttt{kn} and \texttt{te}.
 When considering other languages and models, we note that both encoder-based and Indic models exhibit an increasing trend for the ObjNum task, specifically for \texttt{hi} and \texttt{mr}.
 This highlights the variability in model performance based on the language.
 Interestingly, the middle layers of the encoder-based universal models and Indic models show higher probing accuracy for languages such as \texttt{hi}, \texttt{ml}, \texttt{mr} and \texttt{te} in the SubjNum task.

-For the verb-related tasks, decoder-based universal, performs the best for most languages and tasks.
+For the verb-related tasks, decoder-based universal models perform the best for most languages and tasks.
 Also, in most cases, the last layer is the most predictive, except in \texttt{mr} and \texttt{ur} for gender, number and person detection, where initial layers provide better results.
 This indicates that gender, number and person detection in \texttt{mr} and \texttt{ur} is straightforward and does not need deep processing.
-We observe this decrease trend for encoder-based universal models for language \texttt{te}.
+We observe a decreasing trend for encoder-based universal models for language \texttt{te}.
 For the Indic models, we observe an increasing trend for two languages \texttt{hi} and \texttt{kn} across tasks.
 Overall, both encoder-based universal and Indic models show mixed trend in performance across layers.

-From the individual model specific results in Appendix Figs.~\ref{fig:hi_probing_tasks} to~\ref{fig:ur_probing_tasks}, we observe that XLM-R exhibits lower accuracy and lacks a discernible trend when it comes to capturing semantics.
+From the individual model specific results in Figs.~\ref{fig:hi_probing_tasks} to~\ref{fig:ur_probing_tasks} in Appendix~\ref{probing_results}, we observe that XLM-R exhibits lower accuracy and lacks a discernible trend when it comes to capturing semantics.
 MuRIL has the highest probing accuracy although it performs the worst for \texttt{kn} ObjNum task.
 More detailed analysis is reported in Appendix~\ref{probing_results}.